Birmingham, Michigan: History

 For a time, all three men, John W. Hunter, Hamilton, and Willits, operated hotels and taverns from their houses within a short distance from each other.
 While Hunter did not continue for very long, Hamilton and Willits continued a rivalry for many years, competing with each other for business from travelers on Woodward Avenue between Detroit and Pontiac.
 The growing settlement was known variously as "Hamilton's", "Hunter's", or "Willits'"; it was later known as "Piety Hill".

 The settlement's original plat was surveyed and recorded on August 25, 1836, in the northwest quarter of section 36, then owned by Rosewell T. Merrill, who also ran the town foundry and the thrashing machine factory.
 Merrill named his plat "Birmingham" after Birmingham, England; he envisioned that it would also become a great industrial center.
 Elijah Willits recorded a plat on his property on December 20, 1837.
 John W. Hunter followed suit with two plats on his property on January 31, 1840, and June 21, 1842, while Major Hamilton laid out a plat on October 7, 1846.
 Several other properties were subsequently platted as additions.
 The plats made in 1836 and 1837 were in anticipation of completion of the Detroit and Pontiac Railroad.

 Now known as 'Birmingham', the village first received mail through the "Bloomfield" post office.
 Birmingham established its own post office on April 5, 1838.
 The settlement incorporated as a village in 1864, comprising the northern half of section 36 and the southern half of section 25, with a total land area of one square mile.
 The first village elections were held March 1, 1864.
 It was soon governed by a seven-man board of trustees, who appointed a marshal and a treasurer.
 Birmingham re-incorporated as a city in 1933.
 Prior to this, the area just north of 14 Mile along Woodward was known as "Eco City".

 The names of the city's founders appear throughout Birmingham in civic institutions and commercial businesses: Pierce Elementary School, Hunter House Hamburgers (which was located on the road formerly known as Hunter Boulevard, which bypassed downtown to the east and was renamed Woodward, with the original Woodward Avenue section renamed Old Woodward), Hamilton Hotel, Willits Building, and Merrill Street.
-Hall & Hunter Realtors adopted their name in honor of the builder and occupier of Birmingham's first home.
+Hall & Hunter Realtors (Established in 1954, now doing business as The Agency Birmingham) adopted their name in honor of the builder and occupier of Birmingham's first home.